 When a student has made a poor choice, our goal is to ensure that the student takes responsibility for changing his/her behaviour to that of an appropriate one.
-If the incident is of a serious nature, the classroom teacher will need to fill out an Incident Report/Behaviour Report and submit it to the Head Administrator.
-Involvement of the Head Administrator may mean contact with the student's parents and will often result in a conference involving the student, his/her parents, teachers, and the Head of School.
-If the incident is founded, the Head Administrator will determine appropriate consequences.
+If the incident is of a serious nature, the classroom teacher will need to fill out an Incident Report/Behaviour Report and submit it to the Director.
+Involvement of the Director may mean contact with the student's parents and will often result in a conference involving the student, his/her parents, teachers, and the Director.
+If the incident is founded, the Director will determine appropriate consequences.